shellib/grab/README.md

-# Shell Lib
+# Grab

-A simple tool that allows you to reuse shell libraries from git repositories.
+A simple tool that allows you to grab and reuse shell libraries from git repositories.

 ## Features